MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 ## Purpose

 Give doctors the ability to extract and find meaningful patient data from their notes, to either have a larger view for a patient, to find patterns or for research.
 How can we use AI to better understand to achieve this goal?
-In this code, we take a sample set of fake doctor notes and apply several machine learning techniques (name entity recognition of medical terms, finding semantically similar words, and knowledge graphs) medical professionals better find and make sense of the research they need.
+In this code, we take a sample set of fake doctor notes and apply several machine learning techniques (name entity recognition of medical terms, finding semantically similar words, and knowledge graphs) providing medical professionals a better way to find and make sense of the research they need.

 ## Assets